sinkaroid/disgrowth/README.md

 ### For development and testing
 After the testing pass, you can run `npm run serve` to start the development server.

-You can adjust anything with your own stuff apart from the default templates, and run `npm run build` to build the files.
+You can adjust anything with your own stuff apart from the default templates, and run `npm run build`

 ### For production ready
 The final steps is deploying the stuff, after you have tested the unit, You can using this [template](https://github.com/sinkaroid/disgrow-visualization/generate), and fill the `src/config.json` with your bot's id and read the [Vuejs deployment guide](https://cli.vuejs.org/guide/deployment.html)